craigsands/flask-quiz/README.md

 The website engine is driven by the Flask microframework.
 Hard-coded sample data will be converted to questions dynamically on page load, and sessions will be used to track answers and scores.

 ### Simple Excel-driven quiz
-This phase adds the ability to import Excel files as quiz data.
+This phase adds the ability to upload Excel files as quiz data.

 ### Percentage points off
 This phase adds the mathematical logic for determining the percentage off the guess was from the correct answer, and incorporating it into the score.

 ### Directory-based Quiz selection
 A menu page will be added to select from a list of Excel files found in a specified folder.
-After database integration, this will be used for importing Excel data as quizzes to be saved.
+After database integration, this will be used for uploading Excel data as quizzes to be saved.

 ### Database-driven quiz history
-Database functionality includes storing user info, including previous test scores, as well as saving imported quiz data.
+Database functionality includes storing user info, including previous test scores, as well as saving uploaded quiz data.

 ### Material Design-based GUI
 This phase will convert the text-based, simple web page to having dynamic elements, custom buttons, and a consistent style throughout all pages.